SPYI Dividend: Yield, Schedule, and What to Expect

 Short answer

-SPYI's approximate ~12% distribution rate yield (as of mid-2026) makes it an income-oriented fund.
-It tracks S&P 500 constituents plus a data-driven SPX index options overlay (actively managed) and passes through the dividends of its holdings, typically quarterly, minus a 0.68% expense ratio.
+SPYI's approximate ~12% distribution rate yield (as of mid-2026) makes it an income-oriented fund, about $1200 a year on a $10,000 position before tax.
+It tracks S&P 500 constituents plus a data-driven SPX index options overlay (actively managed) and passes through the income its holdings generate, usually quarterly, net of the 0.68% expense ratio.
 If income is your goal, SPYI earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with NEOS Investments.

 How does the SPYI dividend work?

-SPYI holds the companies in S&P 500 constituents plus a data-driven SPX index options overlay (actively managed), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.68% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SPYI holds what is in S&P 500 constituents plus a data-driven SPX index options overlay (actively managed), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.68% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 SPYI is an actively managed ETF that holds the constituents of the S&P 500 and implements a data-driven SPX index options strategy to generate high monthly income, at a 0.68% expense ratio and a distribution rate near 12%.
 The key nuance versus plain SPY or VOO: SPYI trades away some upside in strong rallies for a much larger, tax-efficient payout, while still owning the underlying large-cap stocks.